 Having a plan for your finances is crucial, and a comprehensive financial plan may include budgeting, saving, investing, paying off debt and creating a roadmap to retirement.
-Working with a financial advisor can be helpful in creating your personal money plan, but DIY types might prefer to use a financial planning software instead.
+Working with a financial advisor can help create your personal money plan, but DIY types might prefer to use financial planning software instead.
 There are a multitude of options to choose from and each one has a different range of features.
 If you’re a financial advisor yourself, there are also plenty of software options that you can use to help you build plans for your clients.

 Financial Planning Software for Individuals